Citrix StoreFront for Virtual Apps and Desktops

 5. The Delivery Controller enumerates the user's applications by querying Active Directory for the Users Security Groups and queries the database for a list of the client’s applications.

 6. The client selects their application where StoreFront queries the Delivery Controller to find a suitable VDI server which contains the application.

 7. The Delivery Controller returns the application information back to StoreFront in an XML file.

 8. StoreFront creates an ICA file with the connection details such as the IP address of the VDI server and a launch reference.

-9. The LoadMaster takes the ICA file and rewrites the settings which enables the client to make a secure, publicly-resolvable connection.
+9. The LoadMaster consumes the ICA file and rewrites the settings which enables the client to make a secure, publicly resolvable connection.